ascentiz/open-unit-docs/docs/examples/read-exoskeleton.md

 # Read Exoskeleton Data

-Read AZ-H device status and sensor data through the AZ compute box.
-This example describes the exhibition setup documented in **AZ算力盒展会版本操作说明1.docx**.
-It covers the preinstalled Python SDK and the Windows monitoring application; it is not a general installation guide for all BodyOS releases.
+Read Ascentiz-H device status and sensor data through the B-core Pi 1 compute box.

 !!! warning "Startup can cause motion"
-    Reading data does not request motion, but AZ-H startup performs wear detection and can move its motors.
+    Reading data does not request motion, but Ascentiz-H startup performs wear detection and can move its motors.
 Follow the approved wearing and startup procedure with a trained operator.
 This example does not include the exhibition document's unworn motor-restraint workaround.
 Do not bypass wear detection or device-side safeguards.

 ## Equipment and software

-- One AZ compute box connected to an AZ-H exoskeleton.
+- One AZ compute box connected to an Ascentiz-H exoskeleton.
 - One Windows laptop for network access and the monitoring application.
 - Wireless access to the compute box, or the supplied HRS IX network cable for a wired connection.
 - The SDK and demo already installed on the exhibition compute box.

-The compute box connects to the AZ-H USB Type-C port **without a lightning symbol**.
-In this exhibition version, only the compute box's power button is functional; the plus, minus, and mode buttons are not effective.
-Use the approved hardware procedure for connection, wearing, and power-on.
+The compute box connects to the Ascentiz-H USB Type-C port **without a lightning symbol**.

-The document identifies a green AZ-H backpack indicator as successful wear detection.
-If detection fails, AZ-H does not output data.
+The document identifies a green Ascentiz-H backpack indicator as successful wear detection.
+If detection fails, Ascentiz-H does not output data.
 Stop and consult the device operator rather than forcing a data connection.

 ## Connect the laptop to the compute box